nkimotou/BART-Summarizer/README.md

 `http://localhost:8000/ai_summarizer/`

 >If you're seeing "internal service error", retrace your steps above and make sure your container is still running.
-> If it's not running, and it's exited, check Docker desktop for any console errors that need to be resolved.
+> If it's not running, and it's exited, check Docker desktop for any console errors that need to be resolved according
+> to the troubleshooting portion above.

 **Step 6:** Test your FastAPI service
 >You can test your service to make sure the summarization process is correctly working by using a Python script